create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 #### Warning

-- Without *description*, this [OrthoViewpoint](/x_ite/components/navigation/orthoviewpoint/) is unlikely to appear on browser Viewpoint menus.
+- Without *description*, this Viewpoint is unlikely to appear on browser Viewpoint menus.

 ### SFVec3f [in, out] **position** 0 0 10 <small>(-∞,∞)</small>